Career Academy Canada logo

 Payment Amount Due By

-Note: Students who have no paid the full 50% tuition before their program start date are not permitted to attend class.
+Note: Students who have not paid the full 25% tuition before their program start date are not permitted to attend class.

 5 Installments